atbaker/co-organizer/README.md

 - Connects meetup attendees to meetup organizers when they call my Twilio number the day of an event
 - Configurable by SMS - it asks you who your other organizers are, when your next meetup is, etc.
+    - It should identify and save the organizer by the first message it receives
+    - Ask for other organizers next